Approximation of bayesian Hawkes process models with Inlabru: Hawkes process log-likelihood approximation

 We approximate the above quantity linearly approximating the logarithm of the elements of the summation.
-This increase the computational time and memory required for the algorithm but it provides a much better approximation than consider only one bin.
+This increase the computational time and memory required by the algorithm but it provides a much better approximation than considering one bin only.
 More formally,

-Where $\overline{\log\Lambda}_h(b_i, \boldsymbol \theta, \boldsymbol \theta^*)$ is the linear approximation with respect to the posterior mode of the expected number of generated events by the observation $\mathbf x_h$ in the area $b_i$ and has the same form of Equation \ref{eq:12_L0linearapprox}.
+Where $\overline{\log\Lambda}_h(b_{i,h}, \boldsymbol \theta, \boldsymbol \theta^*)$ is the linear approximation with respect to the posterior mode of the expected number of generated events by the observation $\mathbf x_h$ in the area $b_{i,h}$ and has the same form of Equation \ref{eq:13_L0linearapprox}.